AndrejMazhenkovski/Ecoqo---Future-through-Community/README.md

 1. One-liner: Direct pipeline between volunteers & organizations (charities, bigger influencers)

-2. The idea of Ecoqoa is to offer a way for people within different communities, to interact with each other while doing environmental activities, charity & volunteer work.
+2. The idea of Ecoqo is to offer a way for people within different communities, to interact with each other while doing environmental activities, charity & volunteer work.

 - Your company needs some team building to strenghten company culture ?
 Join an event, make a social impact, and interact